 This project was an indispensable complement to the “Strategic Approach on professional skills in the Construction industry” led by the Construction Blueprint project.

-The Health and Safety Blueprint project aimed at addressing the training gap on H&S regarding energy efficiency and sustainable materials.
-From December 2018, the twelve countries involved in Construction Blueprint (Germany, Belgium, Slovenia, Spain, Finland, France, Greece, Ireland, Italy, Lithuania, Poland and Portugal) worked on this line.
+The Health and Safety Blueprint project aimed at addressing the training gap on health and safety regarding energy efficiency and sustainable materials.
+The project was developed through the collaboration of the construction stakeholders from the twelve countries involved in the Construction Blueprint (Germany, Belgium, Slovenia, Spain, Finland, France, Greece, Ireland, Italy, Lithuania, Poland and Portugal), led by Fundación Laboral de la Construcción.